 Using this guide, you can:

 The Project Schedule offers a quick and visual tool for staying on top of these complex schedules by incorporating these dates for a comprehensive overview of your Project's schedule.
-To do that, each line of the schedule includes the time frame which that work is expected to occur, offering insight into where potential scheduling issues may occur.
+To do that, each line of the schedule includes the time frame in which that work is expected to occur, offering insight into where potential scheduling issues may occur.

 Each date is shown using a special format:

-The Gantt also uses color coding to identify whether these dates are behind or ahead of schedule:
+The Gantt also uses color-coding to identify whether these dates are behind or ahead of schedule: